 Communication & Messages

 A good communication flow between the school and the parents is essential to monitor the progress of each child.
-Each child will have a file in the reception area that should be checked daily for notes from the school, the teacher and for individual work done by your child.
 Proactively sharing your child’s school experiences will reinforce their love for learning.

 We do have an “open door” policy at The School.
 If you have any questions concerning your child, please send a note to your child’s teacher or request a conference through the Director.
 Engaging the classroom teachers or children in conversations can detract their attention and disrupt the classroom routine.